thirumurthis/SpringBootEmployeeApi/README.md

 ##### @Service
 *{similar to @component annotation, this has a slight variation to mark ths class a service layer}*
 ##### @JsonProperty
+*{jackson annotation used within the spring boot parent jar, in this case the value default attribute should match the bean class properties name.
+For ex. in Employee class, private  @JsonProperty("id") UUId id; }*

 ### HTTP METHOD USAGE
 ##### GET